 - Sign up for an EVERFI account.
 It’s free and quick to set up.

 - Access the Resources for Vault: Understanding Money, especially the Assessment Key, Modules 1-6 Lesson Plans, and the Vocabulary Bank.

 - Set up your Google Form – this is what we used.
 You can include questions related to math and personal finance, vocabulary, or even those directly from Vault’s lessons.

 The students really enjoyed it – there’s nothing more honest than the round of cheers on an EVERFI day.

-The students enjoy being able to make comments and ask questions on the form because it gives them the freedom to be honest.
-Students are not only learning about financial literacy but also using this as a chance to vocalize their needs and wants for education.
+The students enjoy being able to make comments and ask questions on the form because it gives them the freedom, to be honest.
+Teaching financial literacy not only gives students valuable life skills but also a chance to vocalize their needs and wants for education.